 Most manufacturers have shunned the ANSI standard for battery run-time measurement and instead allow the “battery run-time” clock to keep going until the light gets to the dim light of a candle placed two meters away (0.25 lux).
 This results in huge, and misleading, battery run-time specs that aren’t anywhere close to what most consumers would consider high-output light levels.

 The variance between our experience and manufacturers’ claims on high-mode battery run-times were nothing less than appalling.
 On average, manufacturers’ claimed high mode battery run-times were 4x higher than our actual measurements of high mode battery run times using the ANSI FL-1 standard.
 This is a huge variance.
 In one case, the variance was 38x.
 The most popular Black Diamond and Petzl lamps were about 10x overstated when compared to our own experience.
 We think that is nasty.

 Umm, Guys, There Is an ANSI Standard Here…

-In 2009, the American National Standards Institute (ANSI) developed an industry standard specification called the FL1 Flashlight basic performance standard.
+In 2009, the American National Standards Institute (ANSI) developed an industry-standard specification called the FL1 Flashlight basic performance standard.
 It provides standards for measurements of light output, beam distance, battery run-time, water resistance, and other claims and was developed with input from about a dozen top manufacturers of flashlights, headlights, and major retailers, including REI.

-As reported by REI, who was on the ANSI FL1 committee, the manufacturers decided to reject the ANSI standard for battery run-time they had just taken part in the developing and created yet another way of calculating battery run-time that we consider to be self-serving and very deceptive to consumers.
+As reported by REI, who was on the ANSI FL1 committee, the manufacturers decided to reject the ANSI standard for battery run-time they had just taken part in the development and created yet another way of calculating battery run-time that we consider to be self-serving and very deceptive to consumers.

 We Did Our Own Tests